physics271/Asymmetric-Bilayers----Hartree-Fock/README.md

 ## Giving Credit
 Please cite the following if using this code:

-[1] L Nashabeh, L Fu, "Plasmon Mediated Superconductivity in Asymmetric Electron-Hole Bilayers" (2026)
+[1] L Nashabeh, L Fu, "Plasmon Mediated Superconductivity in Asymmetric Electron-Hole Bilayers" (2026), arXiv:2601.07729 [cond-mat]

 [2] D. D. Dai and L. Fu, "Strong-Coupling Phases of Trions and Excitons in Electron-Hole Bilayers at Commensurate Densities" Phys.
 Rev. Lett.
 132, 196202 (2024)